 For testing search form, you will need to prepare a document with all the data description of your website.
-This document will give all the product details and the result instructions.
+This document will have all the product details and the result instructions.
 The report is prerequisite as all the testing process works on the results described in this directory.

-A separate document named Test scenarios is also prepared.
+A separate document named Test Scenarios is also prepared.
 Scenarios are also known as test possibilities.
 All these possibilities are cleared first in the records for a smooth search box testing experience.

-In addition to Test scenarios, Test cases are essential while drafting the plan for test search.
+In addition to Test Scenarios, Test Cases are essential while drafting the plan for test search.
 A test case document defines the set of conditions or variables that software must fulfil to be a finished product.

 These conditions include Accuracy, Relevance, Economical, Speed, and Conciseness.
 All these cases are to be tested to be active in your search form.